Product Overview

 What makes the ADC4356 different from other ADC435x models?

 The ADC4356 is the buffered version, with a 7 µs conversion time.
-By contrast, the ADC4355 is 100 kHz sampling, and the ADC4357 supports 200 kHz throughput.
+By contrast the ADC4355 is 100 kHz sampling and the ADC4357 supports 200 kHz throughput.

-It provides 16-bit resolution with ±½ LSB differential nonlinearity, a typical 92 dB signal-to-noise ratio, and total harmonic distortion below -100 dB at 1 kHz.
+It accepts 0 to +10 V unipolar or ±5 V bipolar analog input, with 16-bit resolution, ±½ LSB differential nonlinearity, a typical 92 dB signal-to-noise ratio, and total harmonic distortion below -100 dB at 1 kHz.
+The case labels separate V+, V-, and +5V supply pins; the exact supply rails are not confirmed here, so verify them against the datasheet before use.